chessworld/TorneloScoresheet/documentation/QualityAssurancePlan.md

 * a description of the task
 * an acceptance criteria
 * labels
-* linkes to all stories invovled in that epic
+* links to all stories invovled in that epic
 * a due date (if applicable)

 ### Stories